ahakrami98/vimeo/README.md

 ### Media Viewer

 This component provides an interface to view the selected video or media content.
 It presents the video player, allowing users to play, pause, seek, and control the playback of the video.

-### Error Handling

-The project incorporates error handling components to display appropriate messages when search results are not available or when errors occur during API communication.
+Created using React player library.

 In conclusion, the YouTube Clone project delivers a simplified video discovery and viewing experience, allowing users to search for videos and channels and view the associated media content.
 By utilizing React, React Router DOM, Material UI, Emotion Style, Rapid API, and Axios, the project offers a user-friendly interface and efficient data retrieval from the API.